 - Affordability — With the Geotab GO, you can access premium tracking solutions at a low price point, getting the best return on investment (ROI) for your business.

-- Future-Proof Technology — With endless customization options and scalability, the Geotab GO can accommodate your changing business needs and grow with your fleet.
+- Flexible and Scalable Technology — With endless customization options and scalability, the Geotab GO can accommodate your changing business needs and grow with your fleet.

 - IOX Expansion — Increase your fleet’s productivity, efficiency, safety, and compliance with Input-Output Expander technology and third-party integration for driver ID, temperature tracking, camera systems, peripheral monitoring, Iridium satellite backup, and more.